tacree-bwba/odot-docs/btrs-docs.md

 - *Routes* – Finding information about a route.
 - *Route Events* – Reading information about point and linear events.
 - *Streets* – API for retrieving information about street events including their relationships to municipalities and townships.
-- *Boundary* – areas that represent a boundary attribute such as municipalities, counties, townships and districts.
+- *Boundary* – Areas that represent a boundary attribute such as municipalities, counties, townships and districts.
-- *Conflation* – transforming events from one perp year to another
+- *Conflation* – Transforming events from one perp year to another.

 ### LRS and LRM